Electron Spin Resonance of the Interacting Spinon Liquid

 Fitting the $\nu(H)$ data to Eq.\eqref{EQ:complexDoublet}, we find an excellent agreement between the experiment and the interacting-spinon theory for the value $\delta = 0.12\pm0.005$.
-By Eq.\eqref{EQ:deltadef0}, this means that the backscattering interaction constant is $\hbar u/a=48.8\pm2$~K. This is a strong interaction indeed, it corresponds to $2.38\pm0.1$ in the exchange coupling $J$ units.
-What matters, however, is that $u$ enters equations \eqref{EQ:complexDoublet} and \eqref{EQ:deltadef} only via $\delta$, which is quite small.
+By Eq.~\eqref{EQ:deltadef0}, this means that the backscattering interaction constant is $\hbar u/a=48.8\pm2$~K. This is a strong interaction indeed, it corresponds to $2.38\pm0.1$ in the exchange coupling $J$ units.
+What matters, however, is that $u$ enters Eqs.~\eqref{EQ:complexDoublet} and \eqref{EQ:deltadef} only via $\delta$, which is quite small.
 This smallness implies the consistency of the made theoretical assumptions.
-(This is further confirmed by the spinon mean-free path estimate in Sec.
-VII of the SM \cite{SM}.)
+This is further confirmed by the spinon mean-free path estimate~\cite{LB-Egger2001}, and analysis of $u$ in terms of the RG approach~\cite{Lukyanov1998}~\cite{SM}.
 Note that DM interaction strength $D$, while being an independent parameter of the fit, is actually unchanged compared to the previous estimate $0.26\pm0.01$~K~\cite{Smirnov2015}.
 Its value is fixed by the zero field splitting $\pi D/2$ which at zero magnetization is not affected by the interaction $u$.

-Direct comparison of the experimental intensities of $\nu^\pm$ modes with the theory \cite{Keselman2020} is unfeasible: there is no absolute calibration for the microwave susceptibility measurements by the used ESR spectrometers, and the response to microwave susceptibility $\chi^{\prime \prime}$ itself is different for different cavity resonance frequencies.
-However, this difficulty is easily avoided when we look at the {\em intensity ratio} $I^{+}_\nu(H^{+})/I^{-}_\nu(H^{-})$ at a fixed frequency $\nu$ (with $H^{\pm}$ being the resonant fields of the corresponding modes).
-All the unknown factors are cancelled this way, and the experiment can be directly compared to theory which predicts (see \cite{SM})
+The {\em intensity ratio} $I^{+}_\nu(H^{+})/I^{-}_\nu(H^{-})$ at a fixed frequency $\nu$ (with $H^{\pm}$ being the resonant fields of the corresponding modes) is another quantity that can be determined both theoretically and experimentally.
+The theory~\cite{Keselman2020} predicts:

-This parameter-free comparison is shown in Fig.~\ref{FIG:constantfits}c.
+This parameter-free comparison is shown in Fig.~\ref{FIG:constantfits}(c).
 We find an excellent agreement between all our datasets and the theory \eqref{EQ:intensity2} for the derived value $\delta=0.12$.
-Notice that without the backscattering interaction $u$, i.e. for $\delta=0$, the ratio would be just $1$ for all frequencies.
-Thus, the relative attenuation of the $\nu^{+}$ mode represents an additional confirmation of the validity of the interacting spinon description of \KCSOB.
+Notice that without the backscattering interaction $u$, i.e. for $\delta=0$, the ratio would be just $1$ for all frequencies.\footnote{Note again that \eqref{EQ:intensity2} describes the ratio of intensities of modes $\nu^\pm$ measured at the same fixed frequency but for different resonant fields $H^\pm$ while Figures \ref{FIG:lines}(b,c) illustrate relative intensities of $\nu^\pm$ modes for the fixed magnetic field.
+See~\cite{SM}~Sec.~IV.C.}